Homepage SEO is very different than optimizing the inner pages and posts on your website:

-In some instances, such as in the case of sales pages, you may want your visitors to engage with you from the homepage: to sign up for a newsletter, say, or download an ebook, or get your free offer.
+In some instances, such as in the case of sales pages, you may want your visitors to engage with you from the homepage: to sign up for a newsletter, or blog post. say, download an ebook, or get your free offer.
 In this case, it’s best to place a call to action just above the fold, usually on the sidebar.

 You can also include calls to action at the end of the content — for example, to direct visitors to subscribe, download a page, or obtain an inquiry form.

-Ideally, homepage content should be short but provide sufficient and straightforward information.
+Ideally, The homepage’s content should be short but provide sufficient and straightforward information.

 You can achieve this by doing the following:

 Use headlines not just to grab your visitor’s attention, but also to welcome them to your site or alert them to what they might expect when they get in.
-Use headlines that make a promise, offer a bold statement, or lead into something they will want to read.
+Use headlines that make a promise, offer a bold statement, or lead to something they will want to read.